Electric multiple unit: History

-Multiple unit train control was first used in the 1890s.

-The Liverpool Overhead Railway opened in 1893 with two-car electric multiple units, controllers in cabs at both ends directly controlling the traction current to motors on both cars.
+Multiple unit train control was first used in the 1890s, with the Liverpool Overhead Railway, in England, opening in 1893 with two-car electric multiple units, controllers in cabs at both ends directly controlling the traction current to motors on both cars.

-The multiple unit traction control system was developed by Frank Sprague and first applied and tested on the South Side Elevated Railroad (now part of the Chicago 'L') in 1897.
-In 1895, derived from his company's invention and production of direct current elevator control systems, Frank Sprague invented a multiple unit controller for electric train operation.
+The multiple unit traction control system was developed by Frank Sprague; it was first applied and tested on the South Side Elevated Railroad (now part of the Chicago 'L') in 1897.
+In 1895, derived from his company's invention and production of direct current elevator control systems, Sprague invented a multiple unit controller for electric train operation.
 This accelerated the construction of electric traction railways and trolley systems worldwide.
-Each car of the train has its own traction motors: by means of motor control relays in each car energized by train-line wires from the front car all of the traction motors in the train are controlled in unison.
+Each car of the train has its own traction motors, by means of motor control relays in each car energised by electric wires from the front car; all of the traction motors in the train are controlled in unison.

-As technology improved with more compact and reliable electrical systems becoming available, EMUs became more common and supplanted locomotive hauled stock on many networks.
+As technology improved, with more compact and reliable electrical systems becoming available, EMUs became more common and supplanted locomotive-hauled stock on many networks.
 This process was accelerated on crowded networks with frequent trains, as the operational advantages in using EMUs outweighed the initial cost.